pramod-bhandari/langchain/Proto/ideas/idea-2-impl-1.md

 ## Notes

 - **Vector Embeddings:** Supabase with the vector extension is sufficient for storing and searching embeddings.
 Pinecone is not required unless you need external, dedicated vector DB features.
-- **UI Animations:** Next.js 14 uses React. framer-motion is optional and not required unless you want advanced UI animations.
+- **UI Stack:** Next.js 14 (App Router), Tailwind CSS, shadcn/ui, Supabase (with vector), LangChain.js
-- **Stack:** Next.js 14, Supabase (with vector), LangChain.js, Chakra UI, Emotion.
+- **Styling:** Using Tailwind CSS for utility-first styling and shadcn/ui for pre-built, accessible components

 ## User and Session Tracking